tannerstell/DepthFirstSearch/README.md

 3. If the value of the neighbor is a 1, then append it to a list of paths for the current cell. (path)
 4. Recursively call the function again to find neighbors.
 5. Find the maximum length of all of the paths. (paths)

+Bugs to fix: The recursive function returns path before other paths can be checked.